 Retailers like you have a unique opportunity to help employees who are experiencing domestic abuse, here’s how.

 Employers don’t just have a responsibility to look out for their employees’ wellbeing while they’re at work.
 Being supportive extends to offering help when colleagues are going through a difficult time at home, too.
-That’s why the Retail Trust, in partnership with Dunelm and the Domestic Abuse Alliance, has launched the retail industry against domestic abuse (RIADA) campaign.
+To support businesses who want to make a difference, our retail industry against domestic abuse (RIADA) campaign brings together retailers who are pushing for change within the industry.

 A quarter of women and one in six men will be affected by domestic abuse at some point in their lifetime, whether they experience physical, sexual, emotional or financial abuse.
 Tragically, two women a week and one man a month will lose their lives as a result – so we’re urging retailers, who are in a unique position to help, to join us in standing up against it.